gromacs/gromacs/docs/user-guide/mdp-options.rst

       :ref:`gmx mdrun` option ``-multidir`` the bias will also be shared across simulations.
       Sharing may increase convergence initially, although the starting configurations can be critical, especially when sharing between many biases.
-      Currently, positive group values should start at 1 and increase by 1 for each subsequent bias that is shared.
+      Currently, the share value should increase with increasing bias index (or be 0).

 .. mdp:: awh1-ndim